Skip to main content

 • notifications/initialized - Client initialization complete

-• tools/list - List available meta-tools (hierarchical router: 2 tools only)
+• tools/list - List available meta-tools (hierarchical router: 4 meta-tools)

 • tools/call - Execute meta-tools or route to actual MCP servers

-• resources/list - List available resources (returns empty array)
+• resources/list - List available resources from all connected MCP servers

-• resources/templates/list - List resource templates (returns empty array)
+• resources/templates/list - List resource templates from all connected MCP servers

 • prompts/list - List available prompts (returns empty array)

-Hierarchical Router: The satellite exposes only 2 meta-tools to MCP clients (discover_mcp_tools and execute_mcp_tool) instead of all available tools.
+Hierarchical Router: The satellite exposes only 4 meta-tools to MCP clients (discover_mcp_tools, execute_mcp_tool, list_mcp_resources, and read_mcp_resource) instead of all available tools and resources.
 This solves the MCP context window consumption problem by reducing token usage by 95%+.
+Resources and _meta metadata are also proxied through the hierarchical router for MCP Apps support.
 See Hierarchical Router Implementation for details.

 For detailed information about internal tool discovery and caching, see Tool Discovery Implementation.
 Error Handling: